Onboarding: Introduction to cobby

 Welcome!
-In this tutorial, you'll discover what cobby is, learn the interface, and successfully update your first product.
+In this comprehensive onboarding tutorial, you'll discover what cobby is, learn both the Portal and Excel interfaces, and successfully update your first product.
 By the end, you'll understand how cobby transforms product management from a tedious task into an efficient workflow.

 What You'll Learn